vivax3794/Python-Ideas-blog/anti-lambda.md

 Lambdas are [anonymous functions](https://book.pythontips.com/en/latest/lambdas.html) they are useful when you don't want to define a new function just for that little `map` function.

 # Why not to use them!
-They can look ugly and make what is part of the lambda and what is part of the rest of the expression.
+They can look ugly and make what is part of the lambda and what is part of the rest of the expression unclear.
 Let's take the example from the previous link:
 ```python
 a.sort(key=lambda x: x[1])